 Christopher Benson:

-I never met Weeks, but one of the treasured books in my library is a little Hirschl and Adler catalog of his paintings that my first, and favorite, oil painting teacher, Peter Devine, gave me in high school in 1978.
+I never met Weeks, but one of the treasured books in my library is a little Hirschl and Adler catalog of his paintings that my first, and favorite, oil painting teacher, Peter Devine, gave me.
 That little book had a huge impact on me and still does.
 I love Weeks.
 I also loved Diebenkorn.
 His mid-1970s retrospective at the Whitney Museum was the first important retrospective of a painter’s work that I ever saw.
 In retrospect, I like Park a lot too, and when I lived in the Bay Area I visited and later had a long correspondence with Wayne Thiebaud, another much admired California painter.
 So yeah, the Bay Area crowd are also part of my DNA.

 LG: What contemporary painters have you recently found interesting?